rpdelaney/l4d2-tourney-rules/rules.md

 configuration and plugins.
 The version to be played will be posted with the pairings each round.

-##### 4.2.1 Knife
-Servers that have been modified to include the Knife melee weapon are NOT ALLOWED.

 ##### 4.3 Web-cast support
 Servers will have enough slots for up to two casters, two cameramen, and an administrator.
 Support for the `spechud` addon is highly desirable.